metalsmith/metalsmith.io/src/index.md

 2. For manipulations Metalsmith uses a very clever, but extremely simple idea.
 All source files are initially converted into Javascript objects with the usual **`{property: property value}`** pairs.
 These **`{property: property value}`** pairs contain information on the original file itself (such as its **`birthtime`** or **`path`**) and on its **`content`**.
 The Javascript object for each file is then supplemented with all variables either specified in the front-matter of the file or elsewhere.
 The manipulations performed by the plugins are now nothing else then modifications applied to the Javascript objects either by changing the properties or the property values.

 3. Breaking down Metalsmith into a core and many plugins has several advantages.
+It reduces complexity.
 It gives the user the freedom to use exactly only those plugins he or she needs.
 Furthermore, it distributes the honor and the burdon of maintaining the Metalsmith core and its plugins onto the Metalsmith community.
 With this approach we hope to keep the Metalsmith environment pretty up-to-date.

 4. Writing plugins itself is also rather simple.
 The plugin-interface is easy to understand and most plugins are also rather short.